Let’s stay in touch

 Any single instance of data theft could result in a fine of $100 to $50,000.
 Where a data breach occurs due to a hospital’s failure to follow HIPAA standards, each person whose data has been compromised is a separate case, meaning a fine is payable to each individual with data compromised.

 In fact, there are several cases of hospitals facing fines because their devices or software wasn’t amply safe.
 For example, in 2015, a Massachusetts hospital received a $218,000 fine for having risked data of almost 500 patients.
 Their medical application for file sharing had failed to comply with the basic HIPAA security standards.

 And if you’re someone without any previous knowledge of ‘Hipaa Compliance’ then you are in luck because the article is steering in the very direction.
 This article will be especially helpful to both a user as well as a mobile application developer.

 HIPAA stands for the Health Insurance Portability and Accountability Act, enacted in 1996 by the United States Congress.
 HIPAA’s initial goal was to simplify and reduce the administrative burden resulting in increased insurance and healthcare reform.

 Now, in the language of a layman, HIPAA compliance is like a set of guidelines for protecting sensitive information.
-Healthcare providers and healthcare organizations are required to abide by these guidelines and hence, implement to safeguard the Protected health information: thereby, protecting the privacy, security, and integrity of protected health information.
+Healthcare providers and healthcare organizations are required to abide by these guidelines and hence, implement them to safeguard the Protected health information: thereby, protecting the privacy, security, and integrity of protected health information.

 But what is meant by Protected health information?
 Here are some common instances; names, phone numbers, addresses, SS numbers, financial info, medical records, and facial photos.

-However, apps like the Google Fit and Apple Health apps that do not collect any PHI, so HIPAA compliance is not mandatory in such cases.
+However, apps like the Google Fit and Apple Health apps do not collect any PHI, so HIPAA compliance is not mandatory in such cases.